chartshq/datamodel/CONTRIBUTING.md

 > `npm test`

 The script associated with `npm test` will run all tests that ensures that your commit does not break anything in the repository.
 As such run `npm test` before you push.

+> `npm start`

+The script associated with `npm start` uses webpack middleware to serve a webpack bundle which is also connected to the server via sock.js.

+> `npm lint`

+The script associated with `npm lint` will run linting tests that ensures that their are no bugs inconsistent with ECMAScript/JavaScript code.
+The linter uses the Airbnb style guide with some overridden rules for the smae.
+As such run `npm lint` before you push.

+> `npm docs`

+The script associated with `npm docs` will generate the documentation for the code.

+> `npm flow`

+The script associated with `npm flow` will run a static type check on the code.

 ### Executing individual build tasks